magiccodingman/Magic-AI-Wiki/Wiki/2x-P40-Benchmarks.md

 ### Context Meaning
 The contexts of 250, 500, 1k, 2k, 3k, and 4k are not the exact numbers, but just the ballpark of what I was aiming for.
 Here's the correlated numbers if you wish to see the details in complete accuracy.
 Also when I give the context to actual token count, I'm putting that context into Open Ai's tokenizer to get the actual token count from it.

+**Empty** - Means I had nothing in the context at all.
+This'll cause the fastest generation.

 **250** - is exactly 250 in context @ 219 tokens

 **500** - is 496 context @ 440 tokens